Beta is full

 Artifacts

 Log any file as an artifact — models, datasets, plots, configs.
-Artifacts appear in the run's Artifacts panel.
+Artifacts appear in the run's Artifacts panel and stay associated with the run permanently.

 logger.log_artifact("checkpoints/best.pt",